Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

-Figure~\ref{fig:device_design} gives an overview of a finished sensor, showing its main components which we cover in detail in subsequent sections.
-The cantilever is a \SI{600}{\nano\meter} thick Si-N triangular plate released from a much thicker silicon (Si) support, as shown in Figs.~\ref{fig:device_design}(a) and ~\ref{fig:device_design}(g).
-Figure~\ref{fig:device_design}(a) shows the microwave resonant circuit with its interdigtial capacitor in series with the nanowire inductor.
-The meandering nanowire is placed at the base of the cantilever for maximum coupling to surface strain, as shown in Fig.~\ref{fig:device_design}(c).
+Figure~\ref{fig:device_design} gives an overview of our fabricated sensor, showing the main components.
+The cantilever is a \SI{600}{\nano\meter} thick Si-N triangular plate released from a much thicker silicon (Si) support, as shown in Figs.~\ref{fig:device_design}(a) and \ref{fig:device_design}(g).
+Figure~\ref{fig:device_design}(a) shows the microwave resonant circuit with its interdigital capacitor in series with the nanowire inductor.
+The meandering nanowire is placed at the base of the cantilever as shown in Fig.~\ref{fig:device_design}(c), in the area of largest strain.
 Details of three different nanowire widths are shown in Figs.~\ref{fig:device_design}(d)-(f).
 The circuit is measured in reflection, as illustrated in the device schematic in Fig.~\ref{fig:device_design}(b), through a coaxial transmission line that launches to the coplanar waveguide on the sensor chip (not shown).
+We now consider the sensor design in more detail.